RajGadhiya/Red-Teaming/Weaponization.md

 <kbd>![](Weaponization/5.png)</kbd>

-Once the PowerShell code was executed in the victim’s powershell command promt, you will see a meterpreter session of your victim.
+Once the PowerShell code will be executed in the victim’s powershell command promt, you will see a meterpreter session of your victim.

 <kbd>![](Weaponization/6.png)</kbd>